What’s the Difference between a Verdict, Award or Settlement?0

 Arbitrations may be either binding or nonbinding.
 The amount of money issued at a binding arbitration is final and usually not appealable.
 Thus, there is no settlement of a binding arbitration decision.

 The amount of money awarded at a non-binding arbitration is merely a recommendation.
-This is similar to a mediation.
+This is similar to mediation.
 The purpose of non-binding arbitration or mediation is to hopefully lead to a settlement of the case by focusing the demands of the parties closer to a particular amount.

 What is a Settlement?